-Unauthorized immigrants in the United States are better at speaking English and more knowledgeable than they have been a decade in the past, consistent with new Pew Research Center estimates based totally on government information.
+Unauthorized immigrants in the United States are better at speaking English and more knowledgeable than they were a decade ago, consistent with new Pew Research Center estimates based totally on government information.

 In 2016, a 3rd of unauthorized immigrant adults were proficient in English – meaning they both spoke simplest English at domestic or rated themselves as talking English very well – up from a quarter in 2007.
-And the proportion of unauthorized immigrants a while 25 to sixty-four with a college diploma ticked up to 17% in 2016, in comparison with 15% in 2007.
+And the proportion of unauthorized immigrants a while 25 to sixty-four with a college diploma ticked up to 17% in 2016, compared to 15% in 2007.

 A converting profile